 For 19 years he was a senior in-house lawyer and partner in a large accounting firm, working extensively with the profession's policies and risk management strategies.

-"Balance Sheet," a financial and accountancy column, appeared bi-weekly in the International Herald Tribune from April 2002 for five-plus years.
+"Balance Sheet," his financial and accountancy column, appeared bi-weekly in the International Herald Tribune from April 2002 for five-plus years.

-Since in the winter of 2009 he has been teaching a graduate-level course in Risk Management at business and law schools in Paris (ISEG, University of Cergy-Pontoise) and Chicago (DePaul, University of Chicago Law School).
+Since the winter of 2009 he has been teaching a graduate-level course in Risk Management at business and law schools in Chicago (DePaul, the University of Chicago Law School, the College of Law of the University pf Illinois) and Paris (the law school of the University of Cergy-Pontoise).

-He has also published articles in accounting and legal journals including the Journal of Accountancy (the professional journal of the American Institute of Certified Public Accountants) and the American Corporate Counsel Association's journal -- the Docket -- along with occasional book reviews and other commentary.
+He has also published articles in accounting and legal journals including the Journal of Accountancy, the CPA Journal and the American Corporate Counsel Association's journal -- the Docket -- along with occasional book reviews and other commentary.

 He is a regular speaker, panelist and commentator before professional groups and trade associations, internationally and in the United States.